bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 ### 2. Assign the Pi-hole a Static IP Address

-> Option 2: DHCP enabled on Google WiFi, DHCP enabled on Pi-Hole: Google WiFi only gives an IP address to the Raspberry Pi, while the devices that connect to the Google WiFi will receive the IP address from the Raspberry Pi.
+> Option 2: DHCP enabled on Google Wifi, DHCP enabled on Pi-Hole: Google Wifi only gives an IP address to the Raspberry Pi, while the devices that connect to the Google Wifi will receive the IP address from the Raspberry Pi.

 - Google Wifi app on your phone

-`Devices > pi-hole > Reserve IP`
+`Devices > pi-hole > ⋮ > Reserve IP`

 {% include image.html file="wifi-ip-reservation.png" %}